Information

 The derivation of information from a signal or message may be thought of as the resolution of ambiguity or uncertainty that arises during the interpretation of patterns within the signal or message.

 Information may be structured as data.
 Redundant data can be compressed up to an optimal size, which is the theoretical limit of compression.

 The information available through a collection of data may be derived by analysis.
-For example, data may be collected from a single customer's order at a restaurant.
-The information available from many orders may be analyzed, and then becomes knowledge that is put to use when the business subsequently is able to identify the most popular or least popular dish.
+For example, a restaurant collects data from every customer order.
+That information may be analyzed to produce knowledge that is put to use when the business subsequently wants to identify the most popular or least popular dish.

 Information can be transmitted in time, via data storage, and space, via communication and telecommunication.
 Information is expressed either as the content of a message or through direct or indirect observation.
 That which is perceived can be construed as a message in its own right, and in that sense, all information is always conveyed as the content of a message.

 Information can be encoded into various forms for transmission and interpretation (for example, information may be encoded into a sequence of signs, or transmitted via a signal).
 It can also be encrypted for safe storage and communication.

 The uncertainty of an event is measured by its probability of occurrence.
-Uncertainty is inversely proportional to the probability of occurrence.
+Uncertainty is proportional to the negative logarithm of the probability of occurrence.
 Information theory takes advantage of this by concluding that more uncertain events require more information to resolve their uncertainty.
 The bit is a typical unit of information.
 It is 'that which reduces uncertainty by half'.
 Other units such as the nat may be used.
 For example, the information encoded in one "fair" coin flip is log2(2/1) = 1 bit, and in two fair coin flips is log2(4/1) = 2 bits.
-A 2011 Science article estimated that 97% of technologically stored information was already in digital bits in 2007, and that the year 2002 was the beginning of the digital age for information storage (with digital storage capacity bypassing analog for the first time).
+A 2011 Science article estimates that 97% of technologically stored information was already in digital bits in 2007 and that the year 2002 was the beginning of the digital age for information storage (with digital storage capacity bypassing analogue for the first time).

-Etymology
+Etymology and history of the concept

 The English word "information" comes from Middle French enformacion/informacion/information 'a criminal investigation' and its etymon, Latin informatiō(n) 'conception, teaching, creation'.

 In English, "information" is an uncountable mass noun.

+References on "formation or molding of the mind or character, training, instruction, teaching" date from the 14th century in both English (according to Oxford English Dictionary) and other European languages.

+In the transition from Middle Ages to Modernity the use of the concept of information reflected a fundamental turn in epistemological basis – from "giving a (substantial) form to matter" to "communicating something to someone".
+Peters (1988, pp. 12–13) concludes: